Dried Apple

 Once cut place immediately into the water mixture and ensure each slice is completely submerged for at least 5 minutes.

-2. Lift out and pat each slice dry using kitchen paper or a clean tea towel.
+Lift out and pat each slice dry using kitchen paper or a clean tea towel.
+Alternatively, place in a salad spinner and spin out the excess lemon juice/water or ascorbic acid/water mixture.

 Place the sliced apple, in a single layer, onto the dehydrator tray.
 Multiple trays may be required depending upon the size and type of dehydrator.
 Stack additional dehydrator trays on top of each other, place the stack on the dehydrator unit and cover with lid.